 The Hamptons aren’t just a Manhattanite favorite getaway destination in Long Island.
 The string of villages on the Atlantic coast are not only renowned for their current appeal to the luxury-seeking New Yorkers but also for their cultural and historical significance.
-Over decades the Hamptons have been favored by artists and intellectuals, who have escaped to the sea air-filled beautiful mansions not only to take a break from the hustle and bustle of the city but also to create some of their best work.
-Now luxury properties in the Hamptons still boast a slightly vintage appeal but refined with a modern day perspective – stylish and sophisticated interiors with a touch of cottage and oceanfront charm, the most attentive staff striving to provide bespoke service, and a perfectly-balanced nature and comfort ratio allowing for peaceful relaxation in style.
+Over the decades, the Hamptons have been favored by artists and intellectuals across North America, who have escaped to the sea air-filled beautiful mansions not only to take a break from the hustle and bustle of the city but also to create some of their best work.
+The hotels in the Hamptons still boast a slightly vintage appeal but refined with a modern-day perspective – stylish and sophisticated interiors with a touch of cottage and oceanfront charm, the most attentive staff striving to provide bespoke service, and a perfectly-balanced nature and comfort ratio allowing for peaceful relaxation in style.

 Topping Rose House